|

 28-30 2008, Budapest, Hungary,

-[7].
-Yurish S. Y., Universal Smart Sensors Interface and Signal Conditioner, in Proceedings of 6th IEEE Conference Sensors 2007, Atlanta, USA, 28-31 October, 2007, pp.24-27.
+Smart Sensors Interface and Signal Conditioner, in Proceedings of the 6th

 [9].
-Yurish S. Y. Advanced Analog-to-Digital Conversion Using Voltage-to-Frequency Converters for Remote Sensors. in Proceedings of 8th International Symposium on Measurement Technology and Intelligent Instruments, 24-27 September 2007, Sendai, Japan, pp. 465-468.
+Yurish S. Y. Advanced Analog-to-Digital Conversion Using Voltage-to-Frequency Converters for Remote Sensors. in Proceedings of the 8th International Symposium on Measurement Technology and Intelligent Instruments, 24-27 September 2007, Sendai, Japan, pp. 465-468.

 [10].Yurish